 Physician burnout is a long-term stress reaction characterized by depersonalization, including cynical or negative attitudes toward patients, emotional exhaustion, a feeling of decreased personal achievement, and a lack of empathy for patients.
-Conversely, wellness consists of multi-dimensional variables that interact to positively impact levels of health and emotional and social functioning.
-Residents and fellows who attend programs that emphasize wellness and resiliency are more likely to transform into physicians that are less stressed and better able to engage with patients to provide quality care.
+Conversely, well-being consists of multi-dimensional variables that interact to positively impact levels of health and emotional and social functioning.
+Residents and fellows who attend programs that emphasize and prioritize well-being are more likely to transform into physicians that are less stressed and better able to engage with patients to provide quality care.

-Create a Framework.
+Create a Framework

-Gather a Team.
+Gather a Team

-Develop a Wellness Program.
+Develop a Well-Being Program

-Foster Individual Wellness.
+Foster Individual Well-Being

 What does it mean to be well?

-Why is wellness important?
+Why is well-being important?

 The more data you can show leaders, the better.
 Some useful information to present to leadership includes:

-Practice-Based Learning and Improvement.
+Practice-Based Learning and Improvement

-Patient Care and Procedural Skills.
+Patient Care and Procedural Skills

-Interpersonal and Communication Skills.
+Interpersonal and Communication Skills